Barbarian (2022 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 38 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those at PostTrak gave the film a 70% overall positive score, with 54% saying they would definitely recommend it.

 Accolades

-The film is one of the pieces of media that received the ReFrame Stamp for the years 2022 to 2023.
+The film was one of the works that received the ReFrame Stamp for the years 2022 to 2023.
 The stamp is awarded by the gender equity coalition ReFrame and industry database IMDbPro for film and television projects that are proven to have gender-balanced hiring, with stamps being awarded to projects that hire women, especially women of color, in four out of eight key roles for their production.